leonard-henriquez/readme-boilerplate/README.md

 Then, you can modify the content of your readme.

+### Tips

-Here are a few tips to make them more beautiful !
+Here are a few tips to make them more beautiful!

 ### Screencasts with [RecordIt](http://recordit.co/)